Biden will sign executive order to reopen Affordable Care Act enrollment - KION546

 Open enrollment on the federal exchanges, which the Trump administration cut in half to six weeks, ended on December 15.
 But Biden has the power to reopen sign-ups, which will allow the uninsured to select policies under a special enrollment period.
 Biden’s order calls on the Department of Health and Human Services to reopen enrollment to those who need coverage from February 15 until May 15.

 Thursday’s executive orders will focus on health care.
-Biden will also sign measures aimed at strengthening Medicaid, as well as rescinding the Mexico City Policy on abortion and reviewing the Title X abortion referral restrictions.
+Biden will also sign measures aimed at strengthening Medicaid, as well as rescinding the so-called Mexico City Policy — which bans the US government from funding foreign nonprofits that perform or promote abortions — and reviewing the Title X abortion referral restrictions.

 Here are the executive actions Biden has signed so far